dahlbyk/posh-git/README.md

 ![02-11 19:03:31 C:\Users\Keith\GitHub\posh-git [master ≡]> ][prompt-prefix]

-And if you would prefer to have any path under your home directory abbreviated with `~`, use the following setting:
+If you would prefer to have any path under your home directory abbreviated with `~`, use the following setting:

 ```text
 $GitPromptSettings.DefaultPromptAbbreviateHomeDirectory = $true